 IBS patients had lower AML pain thresholds (median: 28 mm Hg vs 40 mm Hg; p<0.001), but similar neurosensory sensitivity(median p(A): 0.5 vs 0.5; p = 0.69; 42.6% vs 42.9% were able to discriminate between the stimuli better than chance) and a greater tendencyto report pain (median report criterion: 4.0 ("mild" pain) vs 5.2 ("weak" pain); p = 0.003).
 AML pain thresholds were not correlated with neurosensory sensitivity (r = -0.13; p = 0.14), but were strongly correlated with report criterion (r = 0.67; p<0.0001).
 Report criterion was inversely correlated with BSI somatisation (r = -0.26; p = 0.001) and BSI global score (r = -0.18; p = 0.035).
 Similar results were seen for the non-painful sensation of urgency.

 Increased colonic sensitivity in IBS is strongly influenced by a psychological tendency to report pain and urge rather than increased neurosensory sensitivity.

 Dorn, S. D.; Palsson, O. S.; Thiwan, Syed Im.; Kanazawa, Motoyori; Clark, W. C.; van Tilburg, Miranda A.; Drossman, D. A.; Scarlett, S.; Levy, Rona L.; Ringel, Yehuda; Crowell, M. D.; Olden, K. W.; and Whitehead, William E., "Increased colonic pain sensitivity in irritable bowel syndrome is the result of an increased tendency to report pain rather than increased neurosensory sensitivity" (2007).
-Pharmacy.
+Pharmacy Sciences.
 280.